JHchan63/Cyclistic-Bike-Share-Analysis/README.md

 * **Project Objective:**
 The primary goal of this project is to design a new marketing strategy to convert casual riders into annual members.
 Acting as a junior data analyst on the marketing analytics team, my goal is to analyze historical trip data to uncover how casual riders and annual members use the service differently.
 These data-driven insights will guide the Director of Marketing and the executive team in developing targeted digital campaigns to convert casual riders into long-term annual members

-To answer the business questions and ensure a structured approach, this project follows the six steps of the data analysis process: **Ask, Prepare, Process, Analyze, Share, and Act**.
+To answer the business questions and ensure a structured approach, this project follows the six steps of the data analysis process:
+**[Ask](#1.-ask-)**,, Prepare, Process, Analyze, Share, and Act**.

 ## 1. Ask ❓